tiny poems by Grant Hackett

 almost lost in slightly taller sounds.

-death process turned upside down.
+death process upside down.

 windy evening. colors too weary